rapha18th/fruit-classifier/README.md

 Send text:
 [![Whats-App-Image-2020-10-26-at-19-04-30.jpg](https://i.postimg.cc/vHKsVgFc/Whats-App-Image-2020-10-26-at-19-04-30.jpg)](https://postimg.cc/fJYp4bbN)

+## Conclusion
 To share your AI app with your friends you can add them as test users or send your application for [app review](https://developers.facebook.com/docs/app-review) to share the bot with the world.
 Here is an example of what a submission would look for a messenger app: [sample submission](https://developers.facebook.com/docs/app-review/resources/sample-submissions/messenger-platform).

 This is the end of the tutorial.
 I hope you enjoyed it, you can repeat the steps with an image dataset of your choice or add features of your own.
-This should not just limited to image classification but you can also create a state-of-the-art [chatbot](https://medium.com/huggingface/how-to-build-a-state-of-the-art-conversational-ai-with-transfer-learning-2d818ac26313) using deep learning.
+This should not just limited to image classification but you can also create a state-of-the-art [chatbot](https://medium.com/huggingface/how-to-build-a-state-of-the-art-conversational-ai-with-transfer-learning-2d818ac26313), a document summariser or run sentiment analysis using deep learning.

 ## References
 * https://docs.fast.ai/tutorial.vision